sarthakbreathe/netflix-clone/README.md

 # netflix-clone
-This is a Netlfix UI clone using HTML and CSS
+This is a Netlfix UI clone using HTML and CSS.

+A Netflix official website UI (User Interface) clone using the HTML and CSS.